-CARS.COM — If your car drifts to one side and you have to turn the steering wheel away from the center position to drive straight, that is a good indication that your wheels are out of alignment.
+CARS.COM — You may not notice it right away, but as you get behind the wheel of your car more and more, you'll start to notice that something isn't quite right.
+You're drifting in one direction or another.
+The steering is off.
+The angle of the wheel is misaligned.
+And if your car drifts to one side and you have to turn the steering wheel away from the center position to avoid veering off on an angle, that is the surest indication that you're in need of a wheel alignment.
 Perhaps it is the result of hitting a deep pothole or scoring a direct hit on a curb while parking.

-Before you head off to a repair shop to have your wheels aligned, a job that typically costs about $60 to $100 for most vehicles, it would be a good idea to check your tire pressure.
-Underinflated tires can also cause a vehicle to pull to one side, so eliminate that possibility first.
+Before you head off to a repair shop or service center to have your wheels aligned, a job that typically costs about $60 to $100 for most vehicles, it would be a good idea to check your tire pressure.
+Underinflated tires can also cause a vehicle's steering to pull to one side, so eliminate that possibility first.

-You might also want to inspect your tires to see if there is uneven wear, such as the tread being worn off along one edge, another sign of an alignment issue.
+You might also want to inspect your tires to see if there are any signs of tire wear, such as the tread being worn off along one edge, another sign of an alignment issue.
 However, it can be hard to separate normal from excessive wear, so unless you're well trained in "tireology" you shouldn't jump to conclusions.

 Vibrations in your wheels are different from alignment problems.
-Vibrations are probably caused by wheels being out of balance or bent (potholes can do that) or because suspension parts are worn, and getting your wheels aligned won't solve those problems.
+Vibrations are probably caused by wheels being out of balance or bent (potholes can do that) or because parts of the suspension are worn, and getting your wheels aligned won't solve those problems.